How to buy the best TV

 Hisense is the number one TV brand in China ahead of LG and Samsung and it's making a splash here, too, with attractive, affordable TVs that don't look out of place next to stunners from Sony and Panasonic.
 Here we look at what's new this year from this newer brand

 Hisense's UK range is smaller than most, but there's still plenty of choice, from the super-cheap 4K LCD ranges all the way to the more expensive (but still cheaper than rival sets) OLEDs and quantum dot TVs.

 Unlike LG, Sony and Panasonic, Hisense doesn't make OLED TVs.
 It instead classifies its TVs as ULED.
 Where OLED is a specific type of display, ULED is actually a number of different technologies designed to improve picture quality.

 Below we cover exactly what technology you'll see in Hisense TVs and how they differ from more established brands.
-We'll also explain the differences between the different ranges in Hisense's line-up.
+We'll update this page once we know more about Hisense's 2019 TVs.